ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking of pcrsou&#x27;s faults,
+.Priy don&#x27;t forjjet your own ;
+R^aemln&#x27;r tho*e with homes of gla«s
+itto ul»i seldom in row a gtoue.
+If trc Lavo nothing else to do
+lint talk, of those who sin,
-1 is butler we commence at home.
+’1 is butler we commence at home.
 Ami from that point begin.
 &quot;\\ e have no right to judge a man
 Until lie’s fairly tried;